mesejo/trex/README.md

 ## Why use trrex?

-- trrex builds a *better* regex pattern, than the simple regex union, therefore searching (and replacing) keywords is about 300 times faster than a regex union pattern, and about 2.5 times faster than FlashText algorithm.
+- trrex builds a *better* regex pattern, than the simple regex union, therefore searching (and replacing) strings is about 300 times faster than a regex union pattern, and about 2.5 times faster than FlashText algorithm.
 See below for a performance
 comparison: